vpoulailleau/crystal_trucks/README.md

 In a folder, copy `viewer.py` and `requirements.txt` from this repository.

+Make sure Python 3 is installed on your PC (Use application store or package manager of your OS).

 Create a virtual environment (with bash/zsh on Linux/Mac or PowerShell on Windows):

 ```shell